-As I am writing this post, I'm a little weary eyed.
-We had one of 'those nights' which every parent experiences at some stage in their baby bear's young life where they want to party all night long (and you are taken along for the sleep deprived ride).
-There was lots of cuddles and kisses and hiding from bears and just not much sleep.
+As I am writing this post, I'm a little weary-eyed.
+We had one of 'those nights' which every parent experiences at some stage (or many stages) in their baby bear's young life.
+You know, where they want to party all night long (and you are taken along for the sleep-deprived ride).

-I'm the first to admit that I don't do well with lack of sleep and during the first few sleepless months of cub's life I struggled at times.
-Being pregnant with my second whilst wrangling a toddler has lead to even more intense levels of tiredness.
-Sleep deprivation has a negative impact on mood, cognition, mental health, alertness, can weaken the immune system, contributes to weight gain and is just no fun to experience!
-Now I know the only really cure for sleep deprivation is sleep but here are a couple of tips that helped me through those sleepless nights (and still does when we have nights like last night!).
+I'm the first to admit that I don't do well with lack of sleep and after sleepless nights I struggle at times.
+Sleep deprivation has a negative impact on mood, cognition, mental health, alertness, it can weaken the immune system, contributes to weight gain, and is just not fun for anyone.
+Now I know the only really cure for sleep deprivation is sleep but here are a couple of tips that help me survive after those sleepless nights.

 This may seem counterintuitive, but exercising is a great way to counter the effects of sleep deprivation.
-Now of course I'm not suggesting that you go and run a marathon but a brisk walk out in the sunshine or some restorative yoga can do wonders for your energy.
-Going back to our experience last night, the last thing I felt like doing today was exercising but I got to the gym, did a class and now have enough energy and concentration to be writing this blog!!!
+Now, of course, I'm not suggesting that you go and run a marathon, but a brisk walk out in the sunshine or some restorative yoga can do wonders for your energy.
+Going back to our experience last night, the last thing I felt like doing today was exercising but I got up, got outside for a brisk walk, and now have enough energy and concentration to be writing this blog!!!

 Take Some Magnesium